Protect Yourself While Finding Love Online

 It’s okay to hit pause.
 A genuine connection will respect your boundaries.
 If something seems off, please promptly block or report the user.

 Online relationships can blossom quickly, but rushing rarely ends well.
-Scammers often employ the tactic of “love bombing,” which involves showering you with affection early on, in an attempt to lower your defences.
+Scammers often employ the tactic of “love bombing,” which involves showering you with affection early on to weaken your defences.
 Enjoy the getting-to-know-you phase without feeling pressured to commit.

 Ask questions, share stories gradually, and watch for consistency.
 A sincere match will appreciate your pace and reciprocate your honesty.